bhowmickkrishnendu/shrimad-bhagavad-gita-nextjs/README.md

 ---

+---

+## Loader Details

+- Displays a Dharma image in a circle above the title
+- Shows "Shrimad Bhagavad Gita" and a premium rectangle with "Loading your journey…"
+- Animated progress bar (0–100%) synced to 3 seconds
+- All main content loads after the loader completes

-*Built with ❤️ using Next.js, Tailwind CSS, and inspiration from shrimadbhagvad gita.*
+*Built with ❤️ using Next.js, Tailwind CSS, and inspiration from shrimadbhagvadgita.org.*